ninianne98/CarrotCakeCMS-Core/README.md

 ) ON [PRIMARY]
 GO

--- main CMS MVC 5-> MVC Core 6 - create the ef table and execute the insert for 00000000000000_Initial -- the password hashes will be incorrect, so perform a password reset once the DB has been upgraded IF (NOT EXISTS(SELECT * FROM [__EFMigrationsHistory] where [MigrationId]='00000000000000_Initial')
+-- main CMS MVC 5-> MVC Core 6 - create the ef table (if needed) and execute the insert for 00000000000000_Initial -- the password hashes will be incorrect, so perform a password reset once the DB has been upgraded IF (NOT EXISTS(SELECT * FROM [__EFMigrationsHistory] where [MigrationId]='00000000000000_Initial')
 			AND EXISTS (SELECT * FROM sys.objects WHERE object_id = OBJECT_ID(N'[dbo].[membership_User]') AND type in (N'U'))) BEGIN